My Somerset Starling Guide

 Once this was once the best site to watch starlings.
 People would line the main drove, some standing on step ladders or even car roofs to get the best view.
 Up to 5 million birds would regularly roost here and in the morning they would pour over the visitors.

 Today very few birds roost at Westhay.
-It seems the reeds are too old and weak to support the weight of the birds.
-The water is deep and cutting back the reeds would be very expensive.
 Many websites still list Westhay (Heath) as one of the best starling sites.
-For now I suggest you ignore these and focus on the other reserves.
+For now I suggest you ignore these and focus on Ham Wall or Shapwick Heath.

 Photographing Starling Displays

-The best advice I can give is leave the camera at home and enjoy the spectacle instead.
+The best advice I can give is leave the camera at home and enjoy the spectacle.
 If, like me, you are going to completely ignore that advice and dream of that perfect picture, then I hope this guide to help you.

-Ideally choose a time when you can commit to three days in a row to the starlings.
-Of course you can compress this into two days if you need to.
+Ideally choose a time when you can commit to visiting the marshes a few days in a row.

 Day One

 This is an evening to experiment with your camera.
-Raise the ISO to at least 800 or even 3200 to allow a fast enough shutter speed.
+Raise the ISO allow a fast shutter speed.
 I have many pictures of blurred lines of birds because I thought a high ISO would create too much noise.
 Ask yourself – “Do I want blurred pictures, or sharp pictures with lots of grain?”
+I would go for lots of grain then clean this up on the computer when you get home.

 Everyone will have a camera so expect to get other people in your pictures and expect to see yourself in other peoples’ pictures.